Mike Figgis: Digital video

 Forays into digital video technology led Figgis to conceive of and direct Timecode, which took advantage of the technology to create an ensemble film shot simultaneously with four cameras all in one take and also presented simultaneously and uncut, dividing the screen into four-quarters.
 He returned to the Timecode quad-screen approach for his section of Ten Minutes Older, but has also worked on documentary pieces including a segment of The Blues (called Red, White, and Blues) and a short piece on flamenco.
 His curiosity with the cinematic use of time has led him to cite Robert Enrico's 1962 film version of An Occurrence at Owl Creek Bridge as an influential film for him.
 Figgis has a well-documented love-hate relationship with the Hollywood system which leads him to often be an outspoken critic of the system while also despairing the lack of a better alternative.
 At an appearance at Camerimage in 2005, he expressed the view that filmmaking had become "boring and perhaps need[ed] to become even worse before anything better can emerge" at least in reaction.

-At one of the Shooting People events in 2005 he said that filmmaking with a small digital camera made the experience more like painting or novel writing than the movie industry.
+At one of the Shooting People events in 2005, he said that filmmaking with a small digital camera made the experience more like painting or novel writing than the movie industry.
 His fascination with camera technology has also led him to create a camera stabilisation rig for smaller video cameras called the Fig Rig, which places the camera on a platform held within a steering wheel-like system and has since been released by Manfrotto Group.

 To promote a new camera phone, Sony Ericsson commissioned Figgis to create Life Captured, a short film made out of mobile phone snapshots taken by 14 people from Europe, the Middle East, and Africa, who were selected to submit a series of photos after winning the global competition.

-Educational career
+Academia

 Figgis, since 2008, has been professor of film studies at the European Graduate School in Saas-Fee, Switzerland, where he conducts intensive summer seminars.

 Figgis was made an Honorary Associate of London Film School.

+Personal life

+Figgis was previously in a long-term relationship with Saffron Burrows.
+He is the cousin of film director Jonathan Figgis and the late casting director Susie Figgis.